magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45257-graphql-doesnt-display-cart-discount-correctly.md

 1. Go to **Admin** > **Marketing** > **Promotions** > **Cart Price Rule**.
 1. Add a new rule and apply it to the shipping amount.
-1. Add a product into the cart by GraphQL.
+1. Add a product into the cart using GraphQL.
 1. Check cart information with a GraphQL query.

 <ins>Expected results</ins>: